tinyfpga/TinyFPGA-A-Programmer/README.md

 # TinyFPGA Programmer
-The TinyFPGA Programmer is a very simple USB-JTAB bridge designed to program bitstreams onto TinyFPGA A1 and A2 boards.
+The TinyFPGA Programmer is a very simple USB-JTAG bridge designed to program bitstreams onto TinyFPGA A1 and A2 boards.

 ## Serial Protocol